 Vascular supply of the ureter

-The supply is assured by the small branches of the surrounding arteries or the Rami ureterici which arise from the arteries in the surroundings.
+The supply is assured by the small branches of the surrounding arteries, which arise from the surrounding arteries.
 The following arteries are involved:

 The vegetative nerve system has the following influence:

-The lymphatic drainage of the left upper ureter takes place in the paraortal lymph nodes and that of the right upper ureter takes place in the paracaval as well as in the interortocaval lymph nodes.
-The lower part of the ureter drains its lymph-obliged load in the Nodi lympahtici iliacae et obturatoriae (pelvis lymph nodes).
+The lymphatic drainage of the left upper ureter takes place in the paraortal lymph nodes, and that of the right upper ureter takes place in the paracaval as well as in the interortocaval lymph nodes.
+The lower part of the ureter drains its lymph-obliged load in pelvic lymph nodes.

 Diseases and malformations of the ureter

-In case of malformations of the ureter, the result is a disturbed urine transport or a reflux.
-These can again cause several secondary diseases: Hydroureter (extended ureters), recurring infections, inflammations of the kidney and its pelvis, formation of kidney and urinary calculi and renal insufficiency.
+Ureter malformations disturb urine transport or reflux, which can cause several secondary diseases: hydroureter (extended ureters), recurring infections, inflammations of the kidney and its pelvis, the formation of kidney and urinary calculi, and renal insufficiency.

-In case of a constant reflux, it is possible that the inflammations of the renal pelvis and the urinary bladder are chronified.
-The manifested inflammations can again cause a malakoplakia (grey-whitish plaque at the ureter wall) or a Urerteritis cystica.
+Constant reflux may cause inflammations of the renal pelvis and the urinary bladder.
+The manifested inflammation can again cause a malakoplakia (grey-whitish plaque at the ureter wall) or a Urerteritis cystica.

-The most common malformations are, amongst other things, ureteroceles, ureter orifice narrowings and ureterectopies.
+The most common malformations are, amongst other things, ureteroceles, ureter orifice narrowings, and ureterectomies.

 Inflammation of a ureter is usually due to the upward spread of infection in cystitis.